lahoudalan8/m5_accuracy_kaggle/README.md

 # Before running the code you must:

-1) Create 3 folers in the root:
+1) Create 3 folders in the root:
 a) raw_data
 b) proc_data
 c) output_data